Can I Wash My Cat with Just Water? Everything You Need to Know!

 When Do Cats Need to Be Bathed?

-Cats don’t need to be bathed frequently.
+Most cats don’t generally need to be bathed on a regular basis.
+An exception to this would be hairless breeds, such as Sphynx cats, for which bathing is part of their care routine.
 Typically, cats groom themselves with their tongues, removing loose hair and debris.

 Still, there are times when cats need baths.
-If your cat has made a mess, it may not be able to clean itself entirely.
+If your cat has made a mess, they may not be able to clean themselves entirely.
 In such an instance, you will need to bathe your cat.
 Some examples of when it is appropriate to bathe your cat include:

 - Your cat has gotten into something difficult to remove from the fur, such as sticky syrup